Click here to listen to a reading of this blog:

 Disadvantages include there not being much clinical research conducted to date, so long term use and side effects aren’t well-known yet, FertilityCare.net (now known as NeoFertility) used to state on their website that anyone with liver or kidney issues can not use LDN, nor can anyone on immunosuppressive drugs such as steroids, methotrexate or interferon.

-I haven’t used LDN myself, so can’t give a personal experience, but the resources are here for you to explore and decide if it’s something you want to try.
+I haven’t used LDN myself, so can’t give a personal experience, but the resources are here for you to read and decide if it’s something you want to explore.

 Have you tried LDN?
 Share your experiences in the comments below!